-Places may become available at a school after the offer date of 1 March 2011.
+Places may become available at a school after the offer date.
 To decide which children have these places, we will:

-- put all children who we refused a place at one of their preferences on the waiting list for the school: - keep the list in priority order, decided by the oversubscription criteria for the school only; - offer places that become available to the next child on the waiting list; and - keep the waiting list until the end of the autumn term 2011.
+- Put all children who we refused a place at one of their preferences on the waiting list for the school; - Keep the list in priority order, decided by the oversubscription criteria for the school only; - Offer places that become available to the next child on the waiting list; and - Keep the waiting list until the end of the Autumn term 2012.

-We cannot take into account the length of time a child's name has been on the waiting list, only the admission criteria for the school.
+We cannot take into account the length of time a child's name has been on the waiting, only the admission criteria for the school.
 This means that your child's position on the list may change if another parent asks to be put on the list and their child has higher priority in the admission criteria.

-Admission Number 2010 No. of preferences received by the closing date Details of how places were allocated in each criteria as listed above Final number admitted following any appeals or withdrawals (information correct at time of print) 230 1 st preference: 164 2 nd preference: 214 3 rd preference: 137 Total: 515 All students who expressed a preference for the schools were accommodated 170
+Admission Number 2011 No. of preferences received by the closing date Details of how places were allocated in each criteria as listed above Final number admitted following any appeals or withdrawals (information correct at time of print) 235 1 st preference: 192 2 nd preference: 342 3 rd preference: 185 Total: 719 All pupils who expressed a preference for the school were accommodated 205